 – 1 cup semi-sweet chocolate chips

 1. Pre-heat oven to 350 degrees.
 Spray baking sheet with non-stick cooking spray.
-Combine oat flour, baking soda, and nutmeg in a bowl.
+Combine oat flour and baking soda in a bowl.
 Set aside.

-2. In a separate bowl, cream butter and sugars together.
+2. In a separate bowl, cream butter, brown sugar, and peanut butter together.
 Add eggs and vanilla extract.
 Slowly add in flour until all of it is well-combined.
 Fold in chocolate chips.
 Refrigerate dough for approximately 10 minutes (of put in the freezer for about 5 mins.)
 (This will make your cookies come out a little thicker and chewier so if you don’t like that, then skip that step!).

 3. Drop spoonfuls of chilled batter onto the baking sheet (I like to use an ice cream scoop to do this!).
 Make sure each cookie is about 2 inches apart.
-Bake for approximately 10-12 minutes until a light golden brown.
+Bake for approximately 10-12 minutes.
 Cool on cooling rack.

 – 1 tsp. salt